sinistersnare/sinistersnare.github.io/content/post/03-robson-tree-traversal.md

 is back as it started.
 The marker bit is used so that when we go back up, we know if we are ascending from the left or from the right.

-Lets talk about each of these steps.
+Let's talk about each of these steps.

 1) We must start by traversing leftwards as much as possible.
 Keeping pointers to the current and previously visited nodes.
 As we traverse, we invert the links.
 That means that cur->left will be changed to point to the parent.

-2) Next may not make sense, so if it doesnt make perfect sense, come to it after step 3.
+2) Next may not make sense, so if it doesn't make perfect sense, come to it after step 3.
 Here, we are done with this subtree, so we want to get to the subtree's root.
 We do this by ascending from the right until we get to the root of the traversed part of the tree.
 This ensures the tree is in a state that step 3 can deal with.